 Downloading to a computer or mobile device for offline reading--when available--will require additional software or a mobile app.

-|Some can be downloaded for 24 hours.|
+|Some books can be downloaded for 24 hours or 3 days.|

 |Most titles are limited to one user at a time.||